About Japanese encephalitis

 - sudden onset of fever

-If you believe you may be infected with the Japanese encephalitis virus, seek urgent medical assistance.
+If you believe you may be infected with the JEV, seek urgent medical assistance.

 Japanese encephalitis is confirmed through a combination laboratory testing and clinical assessment.